kentontroy/CDP7_MultinodeDeployment/README-aws-example.md

 ```

 ```
-Generate a Windows *.ppk from the PEM file used by the EC2 instances
+Generate a Windows *.ppk from the *.pem file used by the EC2 instances
 --------------------------------------------------------------------

 sudo yum install putty